nodyyu89/RecogTword/README.md

 -self_trained_model_alphrbet2.py : it is a py script to train a model which can recognize handwritten objects with the use of CNN model and keras library.

--A-E_model.h5 , modelA-E.json : a trained model by keras
+-A-E_model.h5 , modelA-E.json : a trained model using keras library

 -image_data : some English letters jpg data, it is recommended to add your data in order to train a better model

 # Required library

 -numpy, keras, tensorflow, PIL, matplotlib, PyQt5, python 3.5+